Thursday, 10 June 2021

 Costume Design by Maggie Fletcher

-A shiny patterned cape with silver-painted fasteners was also made for Roger Delgado, always seen worn over his jumper.
+A shiny patterned cape with silver-painted fasteners was also made for Roger Delgado, though it is not seen much in the serial.

 'The Mutants'